Dudeiebot/nvim/noob.md

 CMD that works
 =================

+`(C-z)` will take you to the terminal and we call it suspended mode, you can use `fg` to access you buffer back.

+To open folders without using the nvim-tree, `<leader>sB` comes in handy and effective.

+To close a opened buffer we use `<leader>x` or `:bd`, but the other is more effective.

 `Most importantly make sure you are in the command mode for all these to work, they wont work if you are not on the command mode`

 For Navigating aorund command mode, you can either use `esc` or by using `(C-c)`.